Cordian/HomepageNew/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Artificial Intelligence
+- Computational Complexity
-- Computational Linguistics
+- Real algebraic Geometry
-- Information Retrieval
+- Symmetries in Computations

 # Education to show in About widget
 education: